-First in an ongoing series of digital chapbooks featuring pamphlet-length two-person collaborations, 2x4^1 will present new collaborations by
+2x4^1 is the first in a series of digital chapbooks featuring pamphlet-length two-person collaborations.
+It presents new poetry and visual art by

 Bill Arnott + Mala Rai